Facebook Safety Check triggers false Bangkok bomb scare

 It is not the first time the check-in feature has caused controversy.

-In March the company apologised after a bug sent a Safety Check notification to users around the world following a deadly suicide bombing in Pakistan.
+In March the company apologised after a bug sent a Safety Check notification to users around the world.

-The social network also faced criticism in November 2015 for selectively activating the feature after attacks in Paris but not in Beirut.